 You can cross paths with me quite easily.
 I share all my trips using Nomadlist.
 While in Barcelona, you can book me for a quick call or for office hours on Wednesdays at Spaces 22@ (C/Pallars 193, 08005, Barcelona).

 I live in Barcelona - everybody's favourite city in the world - and I spend less than 50% of my time there.
 I mostly travel for leisure because I can work while on the go (perks of having an all-remote company like MarsBased) but I also travel for business more often now.
 We don't need our clients to come to Barcelona, and they don't require us to go to their offices, wherever they are.
 We do everything remotely, as we're 100% oficeless.

-This year looks pretty exciting too, when it comes to travelling.
+This year looks pretty exciting too (when and if they will lift the travel ban), when it comes to travelling.
 I will be visiting a few new places, like Mexico (got a wedding there in the summer) and hopefully I'll get to see 2-3 new countries I haven't visited before.
 Other countries I'd like to visit soon are Montenegro and Kosovo and maybe the Baltics.
-However, I think I will be mostly travelling to the same countries due to the fact that I'm visiting family or going to certain festivals I'm attending every year, like the Inferno Festival in Norway.

 Regarding festivals, I'm always down for travelling to a festival, especially if it's in a place I've never been before, so hit me up if you want to go to any rock/punk/metal festival together!

 2019 was a transition year, for me.
 I have become a person of habits.
 I am using everyday.app to track me, and I've written this post explaining my habits and how well/bad have I performed in each of them.